 This is a great area to find a rock and relax on, and also a popular area to let kids play and wade in the cool waters.

-To reach the waterfalls and trails, cross over Yellowstone prong, continue on the new wooden walkway.
+To reach the waterfalls and trails, cross over Yellowstone prong, and continue on the new wooden walkway.

 For more information and photos for Lower Falls, see our Lower Falls Guide - Lots of photos, information, and video.

-One of the best times to visit Graveyard Fields is during the Fall.
-Due to the unique vegetation and high altitude of Graveyard Fields, it turns color earlier than other surrounding areas – Generally during the first week in October.
+One of the best times to visit Graveyard Fields is during the Fall Color Season.
+Due to the unique vegetation and high altitude of Graveyard Fields, it turns color earlier than other surrounding areas - Generally during the first week in October.

 The best times to see and photograph the colors are during the early morning hours, about 1-2 hours after sunrise, then later in the evening an hour or two before sunset.
-Other times, the sun is just to harsh to capture the true color the trees and shrubs in the area.
+At other times, the sun is just too harsh to capture the true color the trees and shrubs in the area.